 ERBB3 (Erb-B2 Receptor Tyrosine Kinase 3) is a Protein Coding gene.
-Diseases associated with ERBB3 include Lethal Congenital Contractural Syndrome 2 and Retroperitoneal Leiomyosarcoma.
-Among its related pathways are GPCR Pathway and RET signaling.
-GO annotations related to this gene include protein homodimerization activity and transferase activity, transferring phosphorus-containing groups.
+Diseases associated with ERBB3 include Lethal Congenital Contracture Syndrome 2 and Retroperitoneal Leiomyosarcoma.
+Among its related pathways are ERK Signaling and Akt Signaling.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and transferase activity, transferring phosphorus-containing groups.
 An important paralog of this gene is ERBB4.

 UniProtKB/Swiss-Prot for ERBB3 Gene

 Tyrosine-protein kinase that plays an essential role as cell surface receptor for neuregulins.
 Binds to neuregulin-1 (NRG1) and is activated by it; ligand-binding increases phosphorylation on tyrosine residues and promotes its association with the p85 subunit of phosphatidylinositol 3-kinase (PubMed:20682778).
 May also be activated by CSPG5 (PubMed:15358134).

 The epidermal growth factor receptor (EGFR) is a receptor tyrosine kinase of the ErbB family.
 Four members of the ErbB family have been identified; EGFR (ErbB1, HER1), ErbB2 (HER2), ErbB3 (HER3) and ErbB4 (HER4).
 EGFR signaling drives many cellular responses.